15 Tips for Cooking Thanksgiving While Camping

 Campfire

 If you are planning on cooking over a campfire, get this started.
-The most frequent reason why our meals run late is that we underestimated how long it takes to get the fire built up and then burnt down to usable embers.
+The most frequent reason our meals run late is that we underestimated how long it takes to build up the fire and then burn it down to usable embers.
 We highly recommend using a combination of wood and charcoal to speed this process up.

 Establish your cooking area